Backlinks as a ranking factor are so deeply ingrained in Google’s algorithm that they’ll always be important.

 But that would be a lie.

-- How to determine how many links each page needs to rank high in search engine results
+In this article, we’ll discuss how to determine how many links each page needs to rank high in search engine results, what makes a good backlink, and how to get high quality backlinks.

 Link building cheat sheet